 - Visual features/holograms are consistent with what that ID type should look like

-- There is no evidence of tampering in terms of fonts, letter spacing, holes in the ID, etc.
+- There is no evidence of fonts tampering, letter spacing, holes or other defects in the ID

-- No calls are made to government databases, however, as many are not even fully online
+- No calls are made to government databases, as many require dedicated privileges

 - Financial Services: Account onboarding, Lease and financing, Loans, Wire Transfers

 - Legal / Lawyers: Customer enrollment, NDA, Board meeting minutes